What is poikiloderma of Civatte?

 What is the cause of poikiloderma of Civatte?

 - Fair skin (Fitzpatrick skin phototype I and II)

 - Photosensitising components of cosmetics and toiletries, especially perfumes

-- Sun protection including daily broad spectrum SPF 50+ sunscreen
+- Sun protection including daily broad-spectrum SPF 50+ sunscreen

 - Avoid all perfumes on or near the affected area, including those in soap

 - Hydroquinone-containing preparations may help fade the pigmentation